etychon/iox_aarch64_gps/README.md

 * Added support for local router timestamp as well as GPS-sourced timestamped
 * Added a build process that will automatically increate the IOx app version number for each build (build.sh)
 * Reduce app size from 40MB to 23MB by disabling APK caching, and removing what's not needed
+* Queue system will store the last position fix while unable to send data (store and forward)
+* Implementd multi-queue mechanism to have multiple independant consumers active (ie: MQTT and HTTP)

 ## Todo or Unfinished
-* Queue system will store the last position fix while unable to send data (store and forward)
-* Implement multi-queue mechanism to have multiple independant consumers active (ie: MQTT and HTTP and Splunk)
+* More testing
+* More documentation

 ## Building the Code